 Jen Barcklay: I was born in Spokane, Washington.
 My earliest and strongest childhood memories are of my family spending most weekends outdoors exploring regional lakes and rivers of eastern Washington, northern Idaho and western Montana.
 Camping, fly fishing, canoeing, climbing rocks and trees, picking huckleberries in the mountains and being on the lookout for bears were some of the activities I recall.
 I remember one of my favorite things was this really cool map of the stars from a National Geographic magazine.
 You could find and learn the names of the constellations by shining a flashlight on it, making it glow and looking to match clusters of stars in the sky.
 Campfire cooking, fishing and exploring was a great way to grow up and formed a strong life long bond with the outdoors for me.

-Ashlee Lundvall: When did you become introduce to/interested in firearms?
+Ashlee Lundvall: When did you become introduced to/interested in firearms?

 Jen Barcklay: I was around firearms a little as a child.
 My father was a bird hunter for a short time and he had a shotgun and couple of pistols.
 I learned to shoot a .22 revolver as a young kid, but it was not until after being in the military that my interest in firearms grew to become part of my lifestyle.
-Once I was discharged from the US Army in 1996, I had learned of the “Public Safety and Recreational Firearms Act,” otherwise known as the “assault weapons ban” that was enacted as part of the Violent Crime Control and Law Enforcement Act of 1994.
+Once I was discharged from the US Army in 1996, I had learned of the “Public Safety and Recreational Firearms Act,” otherwise known as the “assault weapons ban,” that was enacted as part of the Violent Crime Control and Law Enforcement Act of 1994.
 This was the introduction to my education of the Second Amendment and civilian firearms ownership.
-I could not at the time wrap my young brain around how the same federal government could teach me to safely operate a variety of firearms from semi-automatic handguns, M16 rifles and fully automatic machine guns as a soldier, yet once returned to civilian life, those same tools in one form or another had restrictions or were all together banned from legal ownership across much of the US.
-It was this thorn in my side that developed into a passion and drove me to educate and learn more of the twisted path of civilian firearms ownership.
-I was able to successfully navigate the red tape and become a civilian gun owner, and regular firearms training at the range had become simply a part of my normal life.
+I could not, at the time, wrap my young brain around how the same federal government could teach me to safely operate a variety of firearms from semi-automatic handguns, M16 rifles and fully automatic machine guns as a soldier, yet once returned to civilian life, those same tools in one form or another had restrictions, or were all-together banned from legal ownership across much of the US.
+It was this thorn-in-my-side that developed into a passion and drove me to educate and learn more of the twisted path of civilian firearms ownership.
+I was able to successfully navigate the red tape and become a civilian gun owner … regular firearms training at the range had become simply a part of my normal life.